European shares edge lower as Greek deal optimism fades

 * Indexes up: Dow 0.04 pct, S&P 0.34 pct, Nasdaq 0.8 pct (Updates to late afternoon)

-LONDON, May 28 European shares edged lower at the open on Thursday, giving back some of the late gains made the previous day as optimism about a possible deal between Greece and its creditors faded.
+LONDON May 28 European shares edged lower at the open on Thursday, giving back some of the late gains made the previous day as euphoria about a possible deal between Greece and its creditors faded.

-Wednesday's rally had been fuelled by reports of a staff-level agreement between Greece and its creditors but German Finance Minister Wolfgang Schaeuble later said there was not much progress in the talks.
+European shares had rallied late on Wednesday on reports of a staff-level agreement between Greece and its creditors but German Finance Minister Wolfgang Schaeuble later said there was not much progress in the talks.

 "The Greeks say we're making good progress and then you have some of the finance ministers saying 'no'," Mike Reuter, a trader at Tradition, said.

-Tech shares outperformed, boosted by speculation about more mergers and acquisitions among chip-makers after Reuters reported Avago Technologies is close to an agreement to buy Broadcom Corp.

-European chip-makers Infineon and STM were up 3.9 percent and 2.2 percent, respectively.

-Europe's biggest home improvement retailer, Kingfisher , also bucked the trend, adding 3 percent after posting a rise in first quarter retail profit, helped by a strong performance at Screwfix which lifted sales at its British arm.
+Europe's biggest home improvement retailer, Kingfisher , bucked the trend, adding 3 percent after posting a rise in first quarter retail profit, helped by a strong performance at Screwfix which lifted sales at its British arm.
+(Reporting By Francesco Canepa; Editing by Alistair Smout)

 * Indexes up: Dow 0.04 pct, S&P 0.34 pct, Nasdaq 0.8 pct (Updates to late afternoon)